-Prerequisite: Permission of instructor.
+Prerequisites: J C ENGR 4630 and Civil Engineering major.
 Students carry out the complete design of typical and unusual building and bridge structures.
 Use of the computer as a design tool is emphasized.
 Projects are conducted in cooperation with production engineers.

 J C ENGR 4720 Legal Aspects of Construction: 3 semester hours